Sail Area to Displacement Ratio (SA/D)

 Open-class round-the-world racers (IMOCA 60s and prior generations of solo-offshore boats) live in an entirely different league — SA/D values in the high 30s to mid 40s are routine, and modern Volvo and Cup boats are higher still.

 A useful rule of thumb from the IOR era (1970s–80s): SA/D above 17 was considered fast, below 16 was considered slow (Sail Magazine, Comparing Design Ratios).
-Modern carbon spars, synthetic rigging, and laminate sailcloth let production cruisers safely carry larger rigs than their predecessors — pushing the average modern cruiser closer to 20.
-A boat considered overpowered in 1985 is mainstream today.
+Modern spars, rigging, and sails let production cruisers carry larger rigs than their predecessors, pushing many modern cruisers closer to 20.
+A boat that looked overpowered in 1985 can look mainstream today.

-For the owner: Are you looking for a gentle floating cottage (low SA/D) or a spirited sports car (high SA/D)?
-Your answer narrows the target range — and tells you how much rig management you're signing up for.
+For the owner: are you looking for a relaxed cruiser or a boat that wants to move in every puff?
+Your answer narrows the target range and hints at how much sail management you're signing up for.

 Caveat: sail-area inflation